kontsevoy/log/README.md

-Logga adds more convenience around Golang's log and syslog packages, primarily by adding two capabilities:
+_Log_ adds more convenience around Golang's log and syslog packages, primarily by adding two capabilities:

 * Multiplexes logging into multiple outputs, like syslog, stderr or stdout
 * Uses "log priorities" (error, warning, info, debug, etc) borrowed from syslog for everything